dulnan/nuxt-multi-cache/README.md

-# Nuxt Multi Cache
+# Nuxt Multi Cache for Nuxt 3

-Ultimate caching for Nuxt 3.
+This module provides several layers of server-side caching for your Nuxt 3 app:

 - SSR component caching (caches rendered markup of a component)
 - Route caching (pages, API routes)